Bristol and North Somerset Railway: The Camerton branch

-The Camerton branch had been authorised by the original Act for the Bristol and North Somerset Railway, but not proceeded with by the impecunious company.
-Coal had been extracted for some time at Camerton – the Camerton New Colliery had been opened in 1800 – and in the 1873 session of Parliament the B&NSR received authority to build the branch; the Act was passed on 21 July with capital of £40,000; the GWR was permitted to fund the construction.
+The Camerton branch had been authorised by the original act of Parliament for the Bristol and North Somerset Railway, but not proceeded with by the impecunious company.
+Coal had been extracted for some time at Camerton – the Camerton New Colliery had been opened in 1800 – and in the 1873 session of Parliament the B&NSR received authority to build the branch; the Bristol and North Somerset Railway Act 1873 (36 & 37 Vict. c. clxviii) was passed on 21 July with capital of £40,000; the GWR was permitted to fund the construction.
 The development of this scheme for a relatively short branch line seems to have been ill-prepared.
-Only after the passage of the Act was Clarke, the Company's engineer, told to prepare detailed estimates for the construction.
-At a Board meeting on 30 June 1875 was it decided to start negotiations with the Somerset Coal Canal Company to get permission to cross its canal.
-On 24 October 1875 the GWR accepted a tender for the construction from W Monsley in the sum of £19,000.
+Only after the passage of the act of Parliament was Clarke, the company's engineer, told to prepare detailed estimates for the construction.
+At a board meeting on 30 June 1875 was it decided to start negotiations with the Somerset Coal Canal Company to get permission to cross its canal.
+On 24 October 1875 the GWR accepted a tender for the construction from W. Monsley in the sum of £19,000.
 Evidently the B&NSR had persuaded the GWR to handle the management of the work.

 In October 1880 and again on 21 May 1881 Major-General Hutchinson performed the formal inspection of the line and, with some comments, approved the line for opening.
 The construction had cost £42,214.
 It appears that the GWR had funded the construction on the basis of a promise of reimbursement by the B&NSR, for Vincent records that "a special meeting was held of the North Somerset's board of directors on 31 March 1882 which then allowed the company to raise the Camerton branch capital".